-In respect of Operations partnerships, the Head of Community Safety will maintain a record of all risk assessments and this will form the partnership risk register for the Organisation.
-This register will be reviewed on a quarterly basis and risks assigned a high risk rating will be forwarded to the lead officer for corporate risk (SPIRiT) so that their impact upon corporate risk can be determined.
+In respect of Operations Service Delivery partnerships, the Head of Community Safety the Strategic Enabler for Prevention will maintain a record of all risk assessments and this will form the partnership risk register for the Organisation.
+This register will be reviewed on a quarterly basis and risks assigned a high risk rating will be forwarded to the lead officer for corporate risk (SPIRiT) in Strategic Hub so that their impact upon corporate risk can be determined.